Buccaneers' Doug Martin suspended four games for positive drug test, entering rehab

 — Joel Corry (@corryjoel) December 28, 2016

-The Bucs entered last Saturday’s game with a real shot of making the playoffs, and they still have a very remote hope of making it.
+The Bucs entered last Saturday’s game with a shot of making the playoffs, and they still have a very remote hope of making it.
 So it was strange that Martin was inactive for that Week 16 game against the New Orleans Saints.

 Koetter had been mostly mum on the matter, and now we have a better understanding why.
 Martin’s statement continued: